Meet Our Team

 Before joining the Beth Am staff, Rachel was a member of the Board of Directors from 2005-2012, serving as President of the congregation from 2009-2011.
 During her tenure as President, she spearheaded the acquisition of the adjacent parcel of land purchased in 2011.
 Rachel holds a bachelor’s degree in Human Biology from Stanford University and an MBA, with a focus on marketing, finance and health administration, from the University of Chicago.
 More recently, she participated in the Wexner Heritage Program, an intensive Jewish studies program for community leaders across the country.

 Rachel and her husband Ted live in Menlo Park.
-Their three children are heading out into the world: Sam (starting his first job), Ethan (off at college), and Joanna (in high school).
+Their three children are heading out into the world: Sam (having launched himself), Ethan (off at college), and Joanna (in high school).
 With her kids, she enjoys following college and professional basketball.
 In her free time, she and Ted love to hike, and they have run a couple of half marathons together.

 Mandy Eisner, Director of Development

 Mandy Eisner oversees all development-related activities at Beth Am.
-She has helped Beth Am ensure long-term financial stability through realization of our goals for the Fund for the Future endowment as well as creating and directing our Annual Campaign, Legacy Giving program and various special community events.
+She has helped Beth Am ensure long-term financial stability through the campaign for the Fund for the Future endowment, is currently managing the From Strength to Strength campaign, and created and directs our Annual Campaign, Legacy Giving program and various special community events.

 A Bay Area native and graduate of UC Santa Barbara with degrees in English and French, Mandy has had adventures living in France, Jerusalem, New York and Los Angeles and has worked in the non-profit sector since 1993.
 Before joining the Beth Am team in 2007, Mandy was the Regional Director for the Association of Reform Zionists of America and World Union for Progressive Judaism in Los Angeles.
 During that time, she raised awareness and funds for the international Reform movement and had the fascinating opportunity to work with Progressive Jews from all over the world.
 She is the Immediate Past President of ATID (Advancing Temple Institutional Development), the Union for Reform Judaism’s development professional affiliate group.